microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 ## Set a watch

-Sometimes you might want to keep track of the value of a variable as your program executes.
+You might want to keep track of the value of a variable as your program executes.
 You can do this by setting a **watch** on the variable.

 1. Place the insertion point inside the loop.
 In the **Watch** window, click the plus sign and in the text box, type `word`, which is the name of the loop variable.
 Now view the **Watch** window as you step through the loop.